 Considered to be one of the outstanding trial lawyers in areas of personal injury/wrongful death, consumer fraud and commercial torts, Pitre has won millions of dollars for victims of injustice.

-His skill as a trial lawyer has earned him recognition among his peers who have elected him as a member of the prestigious American College of Trial Lawyers, American Board of Trial Advocates (Secretary, San Francisco Chapter, 2013), International Academy of Trial Lawyers, International Society of Barristers, and the National Board of Trial Advocacy.
+His skill as a trial lawyer has earned him recognition among his peers who have elected him as a member of the prestigious American College of Trial Lawyers, American Board of Trial Advocates (Treasurer, San Francisco Chapter, 2014), International Academy of Trial Lawyers, International Society of Barristers, and the National Board of Trial Advocacy.